Best Places to Visit in Nuwara Eliya Best Places to Visit in Nuwara Eliya

 How to Get to Nuwara Eliya

-Nuwara Eliya lies on the route of the beautiful, world-famous Sri Lanka train ride between Kandy and Ella
+We visited Nuwara Eliya on the world-famous Sri Lanka train ride between Kandy and Ella

-Both locals and tourists use the train, so expect to receive the same friendly smiles and questions.
-Visiting Sri Lanka in high season?
-Try to buy your 2nd or 3rd class tickets in advance since there are limited tourist seats available.
+Both locals and tourists use the train, so we received the same friendly smiles and questions.
+If you’re visiting Sri Lanka during peak season, try to book your 2nd or 3rd-class tickets in advance, as tourist seats are limited.

 sri lanka nuwara eliya trainstation